sleeve/dotfiles/README.md

         Windows: %APPDATA%\Sublime Text 3
         Linux: ~/.config/sublime-text-3

-3. Git needs to be installed on the system to be able to install Sublime Package Control in ST3: http://git-scm.com/downloads
+3. Git needs to be installed to allow Sublime Package Control to install in ST3.
+Should probably just do this through 'homebrew', or manually install it from http://git-scm.com/downloads

 4. Follow the Sublime Package Control install steps for ST3: http://wbond.net/sublime_packages/package_control/installation#ST3